alishakiba/publy/README.md

  * Automatically translates LaTeX-encoded special characters to Unicode
  * Nicely renders mathematics with [MathJax](http://www.mathjax.org/)
  * Abstracts and BibTeX citation information can be displayed for each paper
- * Easy to customize with CSS
+ * Fully customizable with CSS
+ * Google Analytics integration

 ## Getting started

+ 1. Make sure you have a recent version of [Java](http://www.java.com) (7+)
- 1. Download the latest release version of Publy
+ 2. Download the latest [release version](https://bitbucket.org/Mangara/publy/downloads) of Publy
- 2. Make sure you have a BibTeX file with all your publications
+ 3. Make sure you have a BibTeX file with all your publications
- 3. Run Publy
+ 4. Run Publy
- 4. Locate your publications list and specify the output file
+ 5. Locate your publications list and specify the output file
- 5. Generate!
+ 6. Generate!

 ## Getting the most out of Publy